g

 BellaOnline's Work & Family Editor

 Take care that you don’t burn any bridges on the way out the door.
 When future employment opportunities arise, your former manager will most likely be called for a reference.
 Generally it is not your manager who answers the telephone, if you walk out name-calling and leave the office in an uproar, it is a picture not easily forgotten.
 You do not want your prospective employer to hear negative comments from receptionists and other gatekeepers.
 Think about the stories and snickers that you hear today about some former employee.
 Bad behavior is slowly forgotten; in some cases it is never forgotten.
-Bad financial times will not cloud memories.
+Bad financial times will not cloud memories, they make them sharper.

-Be mindful to take the high road when leaving, because it is not about your former boss, it's about you. immediately.
+Be mindful to take the high road when leaving, because it is not about your former boss, it's about you.

 The best action is to leave as quietly as possible.
 Later, you’ll be glad that you took the high road.